lloc/MslsMenu/readme.txt

 == Installation ==

-* Download the plugin and uncompress it with your preferred unzip programme
+* Use the WordPress plugin installation and search for "MslsMenu".
-* Copy the entire directory in your plugin directory of your WordPress blog (/wp-content/plugins)
+* Alternatively, download the plugin, uncompress it with your preferred unzip programme and upload the folder `msls-menu` to the `/wp-content/plugins/` directory.
 * Activate the plugin
 * You will find the configuration of the plugin once in each blog in Settings -> Multisite Language Switcher
-* Set the the menu specific options such as `<li class="mslsl-menu">` before the item-ouitput or the description.
+* Set the menu specific options such as `<li class="mslsl-menu">` before the item-ouitput or the description.
 Please, check the Screenshots-section too!

 == Screenshots ==